edelkas/pfdb-ruby/README.md

 # pfdb - Personal Movie DataBase
-***pfdb*** is a simple tool that lets you create a personal movie collection, querying the information from IMDB and Filmaffinity and organizing it properly in a database.
-It provides a number of methods for searching in the database, filtering, ordering, or plotting interesting graphics.
+***pfdb*** is a simple command line tool to create and administrate a versatile personal film collection, getting the information from IMDB and FilmAffinity automatically and organizing it neatly.
+It provides a number of methods for searching (both in the web and in the database), displaying movie cards and lists, filtering, ordering, or plotting interesting graphics (in the future!).

-The program may be used via any REPL of your choice, e.g., irb.

 ## Summary of available commands